xnm-sdksdk/DeveloperPortfolio/README.md

 - **index.html**: The main HTML file that defines the structure and content of the website.
 - **styles/style.css**: The CSS file that contains the styles for the website.
+- **index.js**: The JavaScript file that contains the action for the side bar.

 ## Getting Started